Amy Shark: 2020–2025: Cry Forever and Sunday Sadness

 On 4 December 2020, Shark announced her second studio album for Sony, Cry Forever, which was released on 30 April 2021.
 Shark released the single "All the Lies About Me", alongside the album's announcement and additionally announced a national headline tour for mid-2021.
 Shark revealed the album's track listing in an interview with Rolling Stone Australia Tyler Jenke on the same day.

 "Love Songs Ain't for Us", featuring Australian country musician Keith Urban, was released on 19 February 2021 as the album's fourth single.
 The song was co-written with English singer Ed Sheeran.
 At the APRA Music Awards of 2022 it won Most Performed Country Work.
 On 19 March 2021, Shark appeared on Triple J's Like a Version segment, performing a cover of Fall Out Boy's "Sugar, We're Going Down" alongside a performance of her original track "Baby Steps" (marking her debut live performance of the song).

 Shark appeared as a contestant on the sixth season of The Celebrity Apprentice Australia from May to June 2022, she finished in the top 4.
 The singer released "Sway My Way", a cover version of Bic Runga's "Sway", with R3HAB in July 2022.
 She released her solo single, "Only Wanna Be with You", in October 2022.
 Shark was a judge for the 2023 reboot of Australian Idol on the Seven Network, and the 2024 season.
 She supported Coldplay's gigs in Perth, Australia in mid-November 2023.

 Shark's third studio album Sunday Sadness was released on 9 August 2024.

+2026: Soft Pop

+In March 2026, Shark announced her fourth studio album Soft Pop would be released on 24 July 2026.